In general, aftercare is much more important than the way in which aesthetic treatment is performed.

 - Do not apply any make-up (even mineral) until the scabbing or peeling effect has ended and /or any scabs which might have formed have fallen off by themselves.

-- Do not apply any plasters on the treated areas as doing so can delay the natural healing process and increase the likelihood of undesired effects.
+- Do not apply any plasters on the treated areas as doing so can delay the natural healing progression and increase the likelihood of undesired effects.

 Antiseptic, Benzalkonium Chloride Solutions.

 Why is it important to use antiseptics regularly after these treatments?
-Although the aesthetic treatment has been carried out correctly, and the area is virtually free from real likelihood of infections at the time of the treatment, the area will be subject to atmospheric agents and in contact with non sterile garments while recovering.
-While the client will have to make sure that all unnecessary infection hazards are avoided, some degree of contact with non sterile objects or garments can sometimes be unavoidable.
+Although the aesthetic treatment has been carried out correctly, and the area is virtually free from a real likelihood of infections at the time of the treatment, the area will be subject to atmospheric agents and in contact with non-sterile garments while recovering.
+While the client will have to make sure that all unnecessary infection hazards are avoided, some degree of contact with non-sterile objects or garments can sometimes be unavoidable.
 Therefore the treated area should be cleaned periodically with an appropriate antiseptic until the scabs will have formed.

 Apply the appropriate soothing product immediately after you have finished the treatment.
-Please note that the main application of the soothing products is eyelid tightening.
+Please note that soothing products are most appropriate for upper eyelid tightening.
 This will minimise the perceived downtime by minimising the swelling.

-For all other aesthetic applications of Voltaic Arcing this is not strictly necessary and do not show any significant benefits.
-After all significant swelling only appears after eyelid tightening and not after the other aesthetic treatments possible with electrical arcing.
-For this reason the use of soothing products should be avoided in all other aesthetic treatments and be only used for eyelid tightening.
-(If you have performed skin tightening, do not remove the carbon residues intentionally).
+For all other aesthetic applications of Voltaic Arcing, the use of soothing products is not strictly necessary.
+After all significant swelling only appears after eyelid tightening and not after other aesthetic treatments possible with electrical arcing.
+For this reason, the use of soothing products should be avoided in all other aesthetic treatments and be only used after upper eyelid tightening.

-Wearing camouflage make-up or any other type of make up before the area has recovered can result in delayed recovery, hypo-pigmentation, red dots were the voltaic spots were applied and increase the risks of infections and hence scarring.
+- Wearing camouflage make-up or any other type of makeup before the area has recovered can result in delayed recovery, hypo-pigmentation, red dots were the voltaic spots were applied and increase the risks of infections and hence scarring.

-→ During the recovery period while the scabbing are still to form, there is a general temptation of using cover up make up, or any make up to resume the normal day to day activities immediately.
+→ During the recovery period, while the scabbing is still to form, there is a general temptation of using cover up make up, or any makeup to resume the normal day to day activities immediately.
+This should be avoided.

-→ One of the main problem of make up is the fact that make up products are not meant to be sterile.
-Therefore the use of non sterile products on an area that is still recovering from an aesthetic procedure will increase the likelihood of infections which may eventually result in scarring.
+→ One of the main problems of makeup is the fact that makeup products are not meant to be sterile.
+Therefore the use of non-sterile products in an area that is still recovering from an aesthetic procedure will increase the likelihood of infections which may eventually result in scarring.

-The use of any type of after care products not recommended by Areton Ltd may not be fit for purpose, and hence increase the likelihood of undesired effects.
+The use of any type of aftercare bought at the chemist may not always be fit for purpose, and hence increase the likelihood of undesired effects.
 Therefore if in doubt do not use any drugs, cosmetics healing balms etc that you can buy off the shelf.
 Make sure the product is fit for purpose.